scop/bash-completion/README.md

 ### macOS (OS X)
 Homebrew will install to $HOMEBREW_PREFIX/etc/profile.d/bash_completion.sh.
 We can source it by adding the following to our login file `~/.bash_profile`.
-Note that by default MacOS does not automatically source `~/.bashrc`.
+Note that by default MacOS does not automatically source `~/.bashrc` or `/etc/bashrc`.

 ```shell
 if [[ -s $HOMEBREW_PREFIX/etc/profile.d/bash_completion.sh ]]; then